awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

    sudo yum update -y
    ```

-1. After the updates complete, install the PHP software using the `yum install` command\.
+1. After the updates complete, install the PHP software using the `amazon-linux-extras install` command\.
 This command installs multiple software packages and related dependencies at the same time\.

    ```
    sudo amazon-linux-extras install -y lamp-mariadb10.2-php7.2 php7.2